unsystemizer/bitcoin-core-addrindex/README.md

 ##Install & Uninstall

 Please see notes for earlier releases below.
+Basically you need common dependencies required by Bitcoin Core.

 Helpful comamands: